ibm-cloud-docs/cis/getting-started-new.md

    You can import existing DNS records or add them manually.
 Make sure that required records such as A, AAAA, MX, and CNAME records are present.

-1. Configure DNS delegation based on the setup type you selected.
+1. Configure DNS delegation based on the setup type that you selected.
 After DNS records are in place, update your registrar or DNS provider to route traffic through CIS.

    For a full setup: